 It’s been five months since our last blog entry.
-We have encountered many fascinating people and have had some challenges.
+We have encountered many fascinating people and have experienced significant challenges.
 Life continues in spite of being on the road.
-After twelve months of lifestyle changes, we are planning our following year of FAME, FORTUNE, AND ADVENTURE!
+After twelve months of lifestyle changes, we are planning our following year of FAME, FORTUNE, FOOLISHNESS, AND ADVENTURE!

-In December of 2017 as some of you may know I sprained an ankle in a Palm Oasis in California.
-We enjoyed ourselves, eating fresh palm dates and visited Palm Springs Midcentury homes and many cacti as my foot was healing!
+In December of 2017, as some of you may know, I sprained an ankle in a Palm Oasis near Desert Hot Springs, California.
+We enjoyed ourselves, eating fresh palm dates and visiting Palm Springs Midcentury homes and many cacti as my foot was trying to heal!

-At the beginning of February, we visited with Dell and Ralf in Phoenix, Arizona.
-Michael plunged into a London, UK, conference trip stranding me with a swollen foot and a walking stick in Tucson, Arizona.
-At his return, we attended the famous Tucson Gem Show and the Art Festival in Tubac.
+At the beginning of February, we visited with friends Dell and Ralph Wood in Phoenix.
+Afterwards, Michael plunged into a London, UK, conference trip stranding me with a swollen foot and a walking stick in Tucson.
+At his return, we attended the famous Tucson Gem Show and the Tubac Art Festival.
 Mid-February Michael was in pursuit of a massage therapist to help with the “foot” and our backs.
-Angel’s motto at Synergy Massage Works http://synergymassageworks.com is “walk in, float out”, very true indeed.
+Angel’s motto at Synergy Massage Works is “walk in, float out”—very true indeed.
 Our putt-putt required an adjustment as much as our spines.
-Putt-putt exhibited symptoms of a delaminated floor.
-We visited the Santa Cruz Catholic Church, The Mini Time Machine Museum of Miniatures, the Sentinel Peak Park, and the San Xavier Mission as tourists do.
+Putt-putt exhibited symptoms of a delaminated floor and we were not sure what to do to fix it.
+We visited the Santa Cruz Catholic Church, Mini Time Machine Museum of Miniatures, Sentinel Peak Park, and San Xavier Mission as tourists do.

-In March we relished the opportunity to host Mark and Julie Bennet from RVLove https://rvlove.com for a wholesome meal and wine at the Pioneer RV Resort in Phoenix.
-For March break my dear friend Flavie from Ottawa, Ontario, joined us for a week-long vacation.
-Flavie wanted to tent in Sedona and around Phoenix, Arizona.
+In March we relished the opportunity to host Mark and Julie Bennet from RVLove for a wholesome meal and wine at the Pioneer RV Resort in Phoenix.
+For March Break, my dear friend Flavie Beaudet from Ottawa, Ontario, joined us for a week-long vacation.
+Flavie wanted to tent in Sedona and around Phoenix.
 This meant several phone calls to explore campsites that would accommodate both tents and RV’s.
-Starting in Sedona, we jumped into with a great Safari Jeep tour climbing the scenic beauty of the Mogollon Rim.
+Starting in Sedona, we jumped into a great Safari Jeep tour climbing the scenic beauty of the Mogollon Rim.
 Then we traveled to a KOA campground in Gila Bend, outside of Phoenix where we took advantage of the year-round sun and warm temperatures.

-March ended with a bang, starting with a delighted surprise with cacti blooming and then the KOA Campground inviting us to participate in a photo shoot for their magazine.
-We met Jeff Dow, http://www.jeffdow.com a “fun” photographer.
+March ended with a bang, starting with a delighted surprise of cacti blooming and then the KOA Campground inviting us to participate in a photo shoot for their magazine.
+We met Jeff Dow, a “fun” photographer.
 “Fun” translates into striking pictures and a truly enjoyable shoot experience.

-The days from mid-April to end of May were monopolized by chiropractors, X-rays, an MRI and a DXA Bone Density Scan.
-Afterward, the days filled up with appointments at the orthopedist and many sessions with the physiotherapist.
-I wobbled with a sturdy black boot with a big red dot.
-On relaxed days we visited our respective doctors, naturopath, dentist, and ophthalmologist.
-Finally a consultation with the optician.
-Six weeks later, we found ourselves spoiled by the comfort graciously given by Linda and Marty.
+The days from mid-April to the end of May were monopolized by chiropractors, X-rays, an MRI and a DXA Bone Density Scan.
+Afterwards, the days filled up with appointments at the orthopedist and many sessions with the physiotherapist.
+I wobbled about with a sturdy black boot with a big red dot.
+On relaxed days we visited our respective doctors, naturopath, dentist, and ophthalmologist, and finally, a consultation with the optician.
+Six weeks later, we found ourselves spoiled by the comfort graciously volunteered by Linda and Marty.

-After ten months of travel, we commuted back to Boise, Idaho visiting my dear friend and Sheltie companion Dale.
-Dale resides five houses down from our home in Avimor.
-We had a lovely two days enjoyed each others company and reminiscing of times together.
+After ten months of travel, we commuted back to Boise, Idaho, visiting my dear friend and Sheltie companion Dale.
+Dale resided five houses down from our home we sold in Avimor.
+We had a lovely two days, enjoyed each other’s company and reminisced of times together.
 Oh!
 By the way, Dale prepares fantastic margaritas!
 We enjoyed loads of those!

-While in Salt Lake City at the suggestion of Marty and months of research and questions we traded-in our Kia Sorento for a Ford 150, XLT.
-Dad would be proud, and my brother Denis is tickled to have twin Fords in the family.
-Next upgrade, a Max-S, T@B putt-putt to a Lance model 1995 travel trailer.
+While in Salt Lake City, at the suggestion of Marty and months of research and questions, we traded-in our Kia Sorento for a Ford F-150, XLT.
+My dad would be proud, and my brother Denis is tickled to have twin Fords in the family.
+Next upgrade is from the Max-S, T@B putt-putt to a 2018 Lance model 1995 travel trailer.